Sally Walsh: Career

 In 1955, she moved to Houston and planned to open a Knoll office there, but Hans Knoll died before these plans took form.
-After forming her own shop, she was hired by Wilson Stationary & Printing, where she brought in a Knoll dealership.
+After forming her own shop, she was hired by Wilson Stationery & Printing, where she brought in a Knoll dealership.
 Walsh practiced interior design while at Wilson and introduced modern furniture to Houston.
 The interior design she completed during this stage of her career included the Schlumberger offices; a 1968 Rodin exhibit for The Museum of Fine Arts, Houston; and The University Center Building at the University of Houston.
 She retained a connection with Knoll, designing the interior of Knoll International's Houston showroom.

 In 1971, Walsh joined S. I. Morris Associates as Partner in Charge of Interior Design.
 Walsh designed the interiors for Houston's first open office building, which was published in the April 1974 issue of Interior Magazine.
 She also designed the interiors for the Braniff International Airways Headquarters and the Rice Memorial Center at Rice University.
 During this period, she also designed the interior of Houston's Central Public Library, a design lost through a remodelling project in 2008.

 From 1980, she worked independently.
 In 1986, she was inducted in the Interior Design Hall of Fame, the first Houstonian to be admitted.
 She died from leukaemia on January 12, 1992.
 Her name is recognized by many because of the lecture series endowed by Raymond Brochstein and named in her honor, as she "brought modern design to Houston and became an inspiration to a whole generation of Houston architects and designers."
 Her prototype for an executive desk is held by the MFAH.